Cerelac

 Cerelac is a brand of instant cereal made by Nestlé.
-The cereal is promoted for infants 6 months and older as a supplement to breast milk when it is no longer the sole item in an infant's diet.
-Cerelac is not a substitute for breast milk and it is advised to continue breast feeding or infant formula along with Cerelac.
-Cerelac can help babies develop tastes for other food as they are weaned from breast milk.
-It also contains vitamins and minerals like iron, along with essential fatty acids.
-Cerelac products also contain probiotics that are found in the digestive tracts of breastfed babies.
-The brand was first registered in 1949 and it is currently sold in Kenya, Tanzania, Belgium, Denmark, Germany, Spain, Portugal, South America, Central America, North America, India, the Middle East, Nigeria, North Africa, Malawi, Nepal, Pakistan, Philippines, Ghana, Ivory Coast, South Africa, South East Asia, United Kingdom, Zambia and Zimbabwe.
+The cereal is promoted for infants between 6 and 24 months old, as a supplement to breast milk when it is no longer the sole item in an infant's diet.
+Cerelac is not a substitute for breast milk, and it is advised to continue breast feeding or infant formula along with Cerelac.
+The product is also sold with the brand name Nestum.